missionpinball/mpf-docs/install/windows.rst

 .. note::

-   Since MPF 0.51 is not yet released, the pip command you run has a **--pre** at the end which tells it to get the latest "pre-release" version.
-Once MPF 0.50 is released, you won't need the **--pre**.
-If you run pip without the **--pre** now, you will get MPF 0.50, which is fine, but then you need to read the 0.50 documentation, not this 0.51/dev documentation.
+   If you want to install the development version of MPF you need to add **--pre** at the end which tells it to get the latest "pre-release" version.
+   Normally, you do want the stable version unless you depend on a new feature or bugfix which is only in the dev version yet.

 Pip packages can include dependencies, which means that when you run this command, you'll see a bunch (like 20 or so) packages get downloaded and installed.
 The